PAIREN1383/Color_Injector/README.md

 - Step 9: Enter 'q' or 'e' or '2' to exit the program.

 ### Where is the log file?
 It will be saved in the program directory.
-Right here: _"Your program directory"_

 ### What information will be in the log file?
 Here is the test log: